 Note: The word length and the sequence of characters is not important.
 The figure is an example of a sequence of commands for a particular case.
 If another word is on the tape, the sequence of commands will be different.
 Despite this, the program for a Turing machine (in the picture - the table on the left) is applicable to any word given external alphabet (observed property of the applicability of all the same type of problems — mass).

+You can complicate the program.
+For example, the head is not required on the first and on any word character.
+Then this program for a Turing machine can be such (but could be different):

+There is a shift of the head to the left as long as it is over the null character.
+After that, the machine goes into the state q2 (team coincide with the teams q1 of the previous program).

 Topic № 10.